LubaRo/php-data-validator/README.md

 ### Custom defined rules
 ___
-You can add own rules to any type of validators
+You can add own rules to any type of validators such as string, number or array

 ```php
 $v = new LubaRo\PhpValidator\Validator();